 Save Energy Using Programmable HVAC Thermostat

 Every HVAC system includes a temperature regulating device called a thermostat.
 The device is also used as a switch to turn the HVAC system off or on.
-Knowing what kind of thermostat you have installed in your heating or cooling system helps in addressing possible issues you may encounter.
+Knowing what kind you have installed in your heating or cooling system helps in addressing possible issues you may encounter.

 Types of AC thermostat

-• Digital non-programmable thermostat
+• Digital non-programmable

 Manual thermostats are easy to use.
 There is no need for you to learn complicated settings and program them.
-For people who prefer simplicity, manual thermostats remain a favorite.
-However, experts seem to agree that a manual thermostat may not be the most efficient to use.
+For people who prefer simplicity, manual ones remain a favorite.
+However, experts seem to agree that a manual one may not be the most efficient to use.
 Since there is no option to program the temperature according to the specific requirements of different areas in the home, you are likely using more energy than you actually need.

 A step-up to your analog manual HVAC thermostat, a digital non-programmable thermostat features a digital read-out.
 The display is easy to read while at the same time maintaining the functional simplicity of a manual thermostat.
 Digital thermostats are also taking over the market because old analog models used to contain harmful mercury.

 A programmable thermostat takes away the hassle of manually adjusting the temperature.
 Once the setting is programmed on the thermostat, the device will regulate temperature on its own.
 Here are some examples of configurations you can put on a programmable HVAC thermostat:

 • 7-day programming.
 People with hectic weekly schedules can benefit from using this type of programming.
 You can choose different settings for each day or the week with the additional option of adding different settings for different times of the day.

 • 5-1-1 programming.
 Those who want a different setting for weekends can choose this option.
 You can set one program for weekdays and another program for weekends.
 You also have the additional option of setting different programs for specific periods of the day.